 We have identified the following policies below as critical to our business and results of operations.
-Our reported results are impacted by the application of the following accounting policies, certain of which require management to make subjective or complex judgments.
-These judgments involve making estimates about the effect of matters that are inherently uncertain and may significantly impact quarterly or annual results of operations.
+Our reported results are impacted by the application of the following accounting policies, some of which require management to make subjective or complex judgments.
+These judgments involve making estimates and assumptions about the effect of matters that are inherently uncertain and may significantly impact quarterly or annual results of operations.
 For all of these policies, management cautions that future events rarely develop exactly as expected, and the best estimates routinely require adjustment.
-Specific risks associated with these critical accounting policies are described in the following paragraphs.
+The methods, estimates, interpretations and judgments we use in applying our most critical accounting policies can have a significant impact on the results that we report in our financial statements.